British Columbia -> BC Budgets -> Budget 2017 September Update

 There are more tax changes in addition what we've detailed above, including changes to:

-For more information see the BC Provincial Budget Tax Changes page.
+For more information see the BC September 2017 Budget Tax Changes page.

-See Budget 2017 on the Ministry of Finance website for complete budget details.
+See Budget 2017 September Update on the Ministry of Finance website for complete budget details.